• Skip to main content

 Why Will Bitcoin Succeed, But Crypto Will Not?

-Bitcoin's Massive Network Effect
+The Massive Network Effect Of Bitcoin

 Bitcoin has the first mover advantage, meaning for a long time, they were really the only game in town.
 It's not like Uber and Lyft which were launched around the same time.
 Namecoin wasn't launched until 2011, and that's a dead project now.
 Litecoin was launched shortly after, and while it was the #2 crypto for a while, it's now fallen to spot #20.